 The case is made out of plywood: many, many layers of plywood.
 Each layer of plywood was cut out using a laser cutter.
 Unlike most speaker cabinets that have a distinct boxy enclosure, this unit is mostly solid with cutouts in each layer only where voids were designed to be. [decpower] tried to replicate the Bose Wave Radio internal sound passages.
 Up top a dock slot complete with a 30-pin connector makes connecting an iPod super simple.

 Unfortunately, [decpower] doesn’t say what he’s using for an amplifier or where his speakers came from.
 He does indicate that there is an internal battery for powering the setup and it appears there is a volume knob out back.
 Regardless, the final project looks pretty good and [decpower] deserves some kudos for the unique construction method.

-Bose, every salesperson’s favorite stereo manufacturer, has a line of WiFi connected systems available.
-It’s an impressively innovative product, able to connect to Internet Radio, Pandora, music libraries stored elsewhere on the network.
+Bose, every salesperson’s favorite stereo manufacturer, has a line of Wi-Fi connected systems available.
+It’s an impressively innovative product, able to connect to Internet radio, Pandora, and music libraries stored elsewhere on the network.
 A really great idea, and since this connects to a bunch of web services, you just know there’s a Linux shell in there somewhere.
-[Michael] found it.
+[Sara] found it.

 The SoundTouch is actually rather easy to get into.
 The only real work to be done is connecting to port 17000, turning remote services on, and then connecting with telnet.
 The username is root.

-Interestingly, when [Michael] first suspected there could be Linux inside this box, he contacted Bose support for any information.
-He figured out how to get in on his own, before Bose emailed him back saying the information is proprietary in nature.
+Interestingly, when [Sara] first suspected there could be Linux inside this box, she contacted Bose support for any information.
+She figured out how to get in on her own, before Bose emailed her back saying the information is proprietary in nature.